wp-plugins/500px-image-showcase-lite/README.txt

 = Widget =

-Go to Appearance -> Widgets and ".:: Inceptive: ::.&nbsp;500px Widget" in the sidebar you want.
+Go to Appearance -> Widgets and add ".:: Inceptive: ::.&nbsp;500px Widget" in the sidebar you want.
 Set the options of the widget and you are ready!

 == Installation ==